Management Consulting · Executive Advisory · Leadership Architecture

 Independent diagnosis.
 No institutional agenda distorting the findings.

 A boutique advisory has no institutional relationship with your board, no cross-sell agenda, and no incentive to soften a finding that might cost a future engagement.
 We are structurally positioned to tell you what the situation actually is — and to design an engagement around the real problem, not the presenting one.
+The hardest moments in this work are when the diagnostic reveals something the organisation's leadership does not want to hear.
+Those moments are where the value is.
+We do not navigate around them.

 • 03